-Most states have laws that require every citizen to carry identification and requesting proper identification has also been upheld.
+Most states have laws that require the presentation of identification under certain circumstances.
 If you refuse to identify yourself, you could be arrested in some states.
 But if an officer approaches you, requesting identification is as much as they can require of you.
 Everything that happens after you give the officers your name depends on whether you want the conversation to continue.
-Officers will try to make casual conversation with you like, “What do you have in the bag?”.
+Officers will try to make casual conversation with you like, “What do you have in the bag?”
 How you answer and what you volunteer is up to you.
 You are within your rights to simply end the conversation by telling them that anything in the bag is your personal property, and walk away.

 Withholding Consent to Search

-If the police ask you “do you mind if we conduct a search of your person,” you are also free to refuse their request.
-Just because the police come near you, they do not automatically have authority to search you.
+If the police ask you, “Do you mind if we conduct a search of your person,” you are also free to refuse their request.
+Just because the police come near you does not automatically give them the authority to search you.
 In order to justify a pat down of the outer part of your clothes, officers must explain why they had a concern for their safety.
 If officers do search you, they will usually follow up by asking permission to reach in your pocket.
 They are asking you for permission because they know that without your consent, they can’t reach in.
 Once you say “okay”, they can search.
 Firmly, but politely, tell them "no".

 What to Do When Faced with an Illegal Search